Lumidox® II LED Arrays

 I need to change my output levels for each stage.
 Can I do this remotely?

 Yes, please contact engineering@analytical-sales.com for assistance.
 We will be able to walk you through the process.
 Please be sure to navigate to the "Additional Information" tab on our Lumidox controller webpage ahead of time, and download the firmware update files.
 Within that folder will be an executable file named GUI5R7529.exe.
 This is the GUI that we will utilize to make the changes to the array.
 Please contact your IT department if the file is blocked.
-You will also require a the USB Cable that was provided with your controller.
+You will also require the USB Cable that was provided with your controller.

 Can you support my need for pulsing of the LED arrays?